amaran9722/InnovationWall/Value Proposition Canvas.md

 5. **Prioritize jobs, pains, and gains**
    Order jobs, pains, and gains in a column each with the most important jobs, most extreme pains, and essential gains on top and the moderate pains and nice-to-have gains at the bottom.

+   ---
+   ## Best Practices for Mapping Jobs, Pains, and Gains

+Avoid frequently committed mistakes when profiling a customer, and instead follow these best practices.

+### Common Mistakes

+- **Mixing several customer segments into one profile**
+  Ensure each customer segment has its own Value Proposition Canvas.
+For example, if you sell to companies, you should differentiate between types of customers within each company (e.g., users, buyers).

+- **Mixing jobs and outcomes**
+  Clearly distinguish between what customers are trying to get done (jobs) and the outcomes they are seeking (gains).

+- **Focusing on functional jobs only and forgetting social and emotional jobs**
+  Social or emotional jobs may be more important than visible functional jobs.
+For instance, "looking good in front of others" might be more important than finding a great technical solution.

+- **Listing jobs, pains, and gains with your value proposition in mind**
+  When you map your customer, you should approach it like an anthropologist and "forget" what you are offering.
+For example, if you are a business publisher, don't just map jobs, pains, and gains related to books—go beyond that to understand other options they may consider, like consultants, YouTube videos, or even completing an MBA.

+- **Identifying few jobs, pains, and gains**
+  A good customer profile is full of sticky notes because customers often have numerous pains and expect or desire a lot of gains.
+Map all your customers' important jobs, extreme pains, and essential gains.

+- **Being too vague in descriptions of pains and gains**
+  Make pains and gains tangible and concrete.
+For instance, instead of saying "salary increase," specify the amount of increase a customer seeks.
+Instead of writing "takes too long," indicate exactly how long "too long" is.

+### Pains vs. Gains

+When you start mapping the customer profile, you might simply list the same ideas in pains and gains as opposites of each other.
+For example, if one of the customers' jobs is to "earn more money," you might add "salary increase" to gains and "salary decrease" to pains.

+**Here's a better way to do it:**

+- Find out how much more money the customer expects to earn so it feels like a gain, and investigate what decrease would feel like a pain.
+- In the pains, add the barriers that prevent or make it difficult to get a job done.
+For example, "my employer doesn't give raises."
+- In the pains, add the risks related to not getting the job done.
+For example, "might not be able to afford my child's future college tuition."

+### Ask "Why" Several Times

+When profiling your customer, don't settle for a superficial understanding of their jobs.
+Keep asking "why" to understand the real motivations behind a customer job.

+For example, why might a customer want to learn a foreign language?
+Maybe because the real job is to improve their CV.
+Why do they want to improve their CV?
+Perhaps because they want to earn more money.
+Keep digging until you identify the underlying jobs that drive your customers.